 Pre-school and Pre-K resources for families with young children in Rochester NY.

 All children within the Rochester City School District who are 4 years old on or before December 1st of the school year are eligible for half-day (2 ½ hrs) Pre-K programs Monday to Friday for 180 days of that school year.
 At this point, most programs are full-day programs.
-There are limited spots available for children who will be 3 years old on or before December 1st of the school year.
+There are spots available for all children who will be 3 years old on or before December 1st of the school year.

 For more details and guidance on the registration process, check out the “Rochester Universal Pre-Kindergarten” section of our KidsThrive585 Rochester City School District page.